IncredulousMonk/CnC_Generals_Zero_Hour/README.md

 The compiled executable is `GeneralsMD/Run/rts`.

+## Running

+You can type `make run` to run the executable.

-When you run it, if you get an error message that says:
+If you get an error message that says:

     ERROR: Could not load bitmap: Couldn't open ../assets/Install_Final.bmp: No such file or directory